ironSource/node-ella/readme.md

 }
 ```

-And the version of `super-config` matches `~1.0.0`, then ella creates a symbolic link at `packages/dream-server/node_modules/super-config` to `packages/super-config`.
+And the version of `super-config` matches `~1.0.0`, then multipack creates a symbolic link at `packages/dream-server/node_modules/super-config` to `packages/super-config`.
 Now you can `require('super-config')` from JavaScript code in `dream-server`.

-Side note: to prevent `npm` from installing packages from the registry after deduping (if some deep dependency depends on a monorepo package name), ella also creates a symbolic link ([sorta](docs/npm-and-symlinks.md)) for each package in the root `node_modules`.
+Side note: to prevent `npm` from installing packages from the registry after deduping (if some deep dependency depends on a monorepo package name), multipack also creates a symbolic link ([sorta](docs/npm-and-symlinks.md)) for each package in the root `node_modules`.
 Which means - though this should be considered a side-effect and not relied upon - that you can actually `require('super-config')` or `require('dream-server')` from anywhere in the monorepo.

     node_modules/
       dream-server/ -> packages/dream-server/